-Our district has been making cuts for 13-plus years.
+The Kettle Moraine School District has been making cuts for 13-plus years.
 There is very little left to trim.
-Our state legislature provides districts with the tool of referenda to let individual communities make up the per-pupil revenue limit disparity in Wisconsin’s funding formula.
+The Wisconsin state legislature provides districts the tool of referenda to give local communities the ability to define their level of support for schools.

-Our school board unanimously voted Nov.
-26, 2019 to allow residents to determine additional support for the district through a recurring operating referendum on the April 7, 2020 ballot.
+KM's school board unanimously voted Nov.
+26, 2019 to allow residents to determine additional revenue through a recurring operating referendum on the April 7, 2020 ballot.

 Without passage of a recurring operating referendum, Kettle Moraine School District will need to make more cuts.
 All areas will be affected.

 KMSD hosted KM Budget Forums, which gave community input into the 2020-21 cuts.
 The forums were open to the public and were held:

 - March 2 at Brandybrook Community Center: 9:30 - 11:30 a.m.